HolyDevelopers/holydevelopers.net/README.md

 * `drush site:install`

 ## Next steps
-* set up automatic deployment
-* set up a test branch and a test system with automatic deployment as well
 * provide database dump
 * setup [Gitpod][Gitpod] for easy development and contribution
 * let users subscribe to topics and get automatic notifications on new posts containing a tag they're interested (using DANSE?)